TRaSH-Guides/Guides/docs/Bindery/bindery-setup-guide.md

       - /path/to/config:/config
       - /path/to/books:/books
       - /path/to/downloads:/downloads
+    user: "1000:1000"
     environment:
-      - PUID=1000
-      - PGID=1000
       - TZ=America/New_York
 ```

-Set `PUID`/`PGID` to match the user that owns your library and download directories (`id -u` / `id -g`).
+Set `user` to the UID:GID that owns your library and download directories (`id -u`:`id -g`).
 Mismatched UID is the most common cause of permission errors on import.

 !!! warning "Path consistency"
     The path Bindery sees inside the container must match the path the download client sees.
 If qBittorrent maps downloads to `/downloads` and Bindery maps them to `/data/downloads`, import will fail.
 Use the same bind-mount path in both containers, or configure a path remap under **Settings → Download Clients → Remote Path Mappings**.